n0ahds/n0ahds/README.md

 - 👀 I’m interested in cybersecurity
 - 🌱 I’m currently learning network technologies and web frameworks
 - 💞️ I’m looking to collaborate on web development projects
-- 📫 How to reach me on Twitter or on my website's contact page
+- 📫 You can reach me on Twitter or on my website's contact page

 <!---
 n0ahdasilva/n0ahdasilva is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.